 Invest in a Whole-Home Humidifier

 It may not seem logical, but higher humidity, particularly in northern climates, can result in your home’s air feeling warmer than it is.
-Joined with the other benefits of decreasing dry skin and static, and a whole-home humidifier could be the ultimate addition to your heating system.
+Joined with the other benefits of less dry skin and static, and a whole-home humidifier could be the ultimate addition to your heating system.

 Install a Programmable Thermostat